 Some time ago my wife said she was impressed how I have no fear about baking and cooking from scratch.
 I didn't really understand what that meant but soon realized that many people fear scratch cooking.

-I spend many hours clinging to my mother while she was cooking in the kitchen.
-I observed hundreds of dished being cooked and occasionally, some baking though she didn't bake much.
-What we did make was from scratch.
+As a kind, I spent many hours clinging to my mother while she was cooking in the kitchen.
+I observed hundreds of dished being cooked and though she didn't bake much, I was usually right there when she did.
+We pretty much made everything from scratch.
 I guess my lack of fear of cooking from scratch comes from that was just the way we did it.
 I didn't know any better.
 Much like Chauncey the Gardner from the movie Being There.

 I guess I didn't simmer long enough or cooled too quickly.
-I'll figure it out next time or the time after I guess.
+I'll figure it out next time or the time after.
+Or, maybe never.

-At least my Bourbon Pecan Pie, based on a vintage recipe my mom wrote down on a recipe card 50 years ago, came out great.
-I am not a fan of Pecans but once I dry toasted them in a cast iron pan, WOW, they are fantastic.
+On the other hand, my Bourbon Pecan Pie, based on a vintage recipe my mom wrote down on a recipe card 50 years ago, came out great.
+I am not a fan of Pecans but when I dry toasted them in a cast iron pan, WOW, they are fantastic.

 I'll wrap up my first article letting folks know we don't have to fear the unknown, it is just unknown to us.
 We'll embrace the adventure and enjoy our failures and successes.